thepowerfuldeez/thepowerfuldeez.github.io/content/posts/introduction-to-parallelism/index.md

 fully_shard(model, **fsdp_kwargs)
 ```

-on your model.

 ##### Pros:
-- Maximum memory savings; already fully supported in torch (even composable with torchao FP8)
+- Maximum memory savings; already fully supported in torch (even composable with torchao's FP8)
 ##### Cons:
-- Highest overhead
+- Higher overhead
 - Can't be mitigated with gradient accumulation

 Since I have slow PCIe for my communication, this dropped my MFU from 40% to 6% with default settings.

-### Tensor Parallel
+### Tensor Parallelism

 We know from linear algebra that we could multiply matrices by blocks.

 {{< figure src="/posts/introduction-to-parallelism/tp_linear_algebra.svg" >}}

-In our case, if we shard first matrix by rows, and second by columns, output remains sharded on each rank (you could imagine rank 1 covers second row and results in a row which remains sharded on a second row)
+In our case, if we shard the first matrix by rows and the second by columns, the output remains sharded on each rank (e.g., rank 1 holds the second row and produces the corresponding shard of the second output row).

-So, when you should use Tensor Parallel?
+So, when you should use Tensor Parallelism (TP)?
-- When your batch sice becomes excessively large due to large DP group, so it's a way to regulate batch size (and since some optimizers starts to lose their strength at very large batch sizes)
+- When your effective batch size becomes excessively large due to a big DP group, so it's a way to regulate per GPU batch size (some optimizers starts degrade at very large batch sizes, term called Critical Batch Size)
-- When you cannot run with FSDP with even batch=1 (model is too large).
+- When the model is too large for FSDP even with batch = 1.
 TP is a way to shard activations and hence reduce memory footprint even more.

-Since transfering activations across GPUs might be very costly, TP is usually applied inside a single node.
-It also only makes sense to shard either long sequences (output of RMSNorm) or proper matrices.
+Because transferring activations across GPUs is costly, TP is usually kept within a single node.
+It mainly makes sense to shard large, regular tensors (linear/attention projection matrices) and, optionally, long sequences via "sequence parallel" (e.g., after RMSNorm).

-It also best to shard row-wise first matrix (row-major) and column-wise second matrix, so that when you multiply them together you get correct sharded output on this rank, without the need of doing all-gather and all-reduce, but instead you will do all-gather at the beginning of a layer and reduce-scatter at the end.
+It’s generally best to shard the first matrix row-wise (row major) and the second column-wise so the local matmul yields a correctly sharded output on each rank.
+With this layout you typically all-gather the needed inputs at the beginning of a layer and reduce-scatter / all-reduce at the end, rather than doing a full all-reduce mid-layer.

-It also doesn't make much sense to apply TP on non powers of 2.
-Although possible to pad, overhead and complexity just becomes too high.
+> Practical pattern for MLP: use Column-parallel for the expansion (D → 8/3D), keep the output sharded, then Row-parallel for the contraction (8/3D → D). <br><br> For attention: shard QKV projections column-wise (partitions heads/features), and shard the output projection row-wise.

+Non power of 2 TP sizes (like 3) are possible with padding, but the overhead and kernel inefficiencies usually outweigh the benefit.
+Prefer TP sizes that divide both hidden size and #heads (e.g., 2/4/8) for better utilization.

 Since 2.6 torch natively supports tensor parallel which works pretty well for basic cases.